Advertiser Disclosure

 Check Licensing

-Confirm that your solar installer is properly licensed.
-This ensures that the work is done correctly using current best installation practices.
+Hiring a licensed solar installer is critical.
+This helps ensure that the work is done correctly using current installation best practices.
 Indiana does not issue electrical or solar contracting licenses at the state level, though local communities might adopt their own licensing programs.

 Read Customer Reviews